aosabook/500lines/template-engine/template-engine.markdown

 <!-- [[[end]]] -->

 Later we'll see how these get used to help contruct the prologue of our function.

-Now we use the CodeBuilder class we wrote earlier to start to build our compiled function:
+First, we'll use the CodeBuilder class we wrote earlier to start to build our compiled function:

 <!-- [[[cog include("templite.py", first="code = CodeBuilder", numblanks=2, dedent=False) ]]] -->
 ```